-FINDINGS OF FACT, CONCLUSIONS OF LAW AND DECISION AND ORDER;
+STIPULATED FINDINGS OF FACT, CONCLUSIONS OF LAW AND DECISION AND ORDER submits the following proposed findings of fact, conclusions of law and decision and order to the

-AND

-CERTIFICATE OF SERVICE

-In the Matter of the Petition of:) DOCKET NO. A11-794 STATE OF HAWAI'I, DEPARTMENT OF EDUCATION To Amend the Agricultural Land Use District Boundaries into the Urban Land Use District for Approximately 77.2 acres of land at Kīhei, Maui, Hawai'i, Maui Tax Map Key Nos.
-2-2-02: 81 and 83.
-FINDINGS OF FACT, CONCLUSIONS OF LAW AND DECISION AND ORDER; AND CERTIFICATE OF SERVICE STATE STAT FINDINGS OF FACT, CONCLUSIONS OF LAW AND DECISION AND ORDER NO.
+STATE OF HAWAI'I, DEPARTMENT OF EDUCATION ("Petitioner"),

+Land Use Commission of the State of Hawai'i (the "Commission") in the above-entitled matter.

-STATE OF HAWAI'I, DEPARTMENT OF EDUCATION ("Petitioner"), files a petstion for land use district boundary amendment on December 20, 2011, and an amended petition for land use district boundary amendment (collectively "Petition") on February 7, 2013, pursuant to Chapter 205, Hawai'i Revised Statutes ("HRS"), and Chapter 15-15, Hawai'i Administrative Rules ("HAR"), to amend the State Land Use District boundary to reclassify approximately 77.2 acres of land at Kīhei, Maui, Hawai'i, identified as Maui Tax Map Key Nos.
-2-2-02: 81 and 83 ("Petition Area"), from the State Land Use Agricultural District to the State Land Use Urban District for the development and construction of Kīhei High School, a public high school ("Project").
+Petitioner filed a petition for land use district boundary amendment on

+December 20, 2011, and an amended petition for land use district boundary amendment on to reclassify approximately 77.2 acres of land at Kihei, Maui, Hawai'i, identified as Maui Tax

+February 7, 2013, pursuant to Chapter 205, Hawai'i Revised Statutes ("HRS"), and Chapter

+15-15, Hawai'i Administrative Rules ("HAR"), to amend the State Land Use District boundary

+Map Key Nos.
+2-2-02: 81 and 83 (the "Petition Area"), from the State Land Use Agricultural

+EXHIBIT 20

+District to the State Land Use Urban District for the development and construction of Kihei High School, a public high school (the "Project").
-The Land Use Commission of the State of Hawai'i ("Commission"), having heard and examined the testimony, evidence and arguments of counsel presented during the hearings, along with the pleadings filed herein, and the stipulated findings of fact, conclusions of law and decision and order filed by Petitioner, agreed to by the Department of Planning, County of Maui

-("County") and with no objections from the Office of Planning of the State of Hawai'i ("OP"), hereby makes the following Findings of Fact, Conclusions of Law and Decision and Order:
+The Land Use Commission of the State of Hawai'i (the "Commission"), having heard and examined the testimony, evidence and arguments of counsel presented during the hearings and the proposed findings of fact, conclusions of law and decision and order filed by Petitioner, the Department of Planning, County of Maui ("County") and the Office of Planning of the State of Hawai'i ("OP"), hereby makes the following findings of fact, conclusions of law and decision and order: